BigBrain3D/Swapper3dOctoprintPlugin/README.md

 # Swapper3D_Octoprint_Plugin
-The first Octoprint plugin for synchronizing a 3D printer with the Swapper3D
+The Octoprint plugin for synchronizing a 3D printer with the Swapper3D

 This OctoPrint plugin, named Swapper3D, is designed to manage a 3D printer tool head swapping mechanism by the same name.
 The plugin provides control, status monitoring, and log tracking for the Swapper3D device.
 Here's a summary of what each file contributes: